Robotics1025/DBMS-Group_C/README.md

 Modeling Tool: Microsoft visio (for ERD)

-Backend: (Proposed)
+Backend: (NEXT JS)

-Frontend: (Proposed) HTML, CSS, JavaScript, React
+Frontend: (NEXT JS),tailwincss and prisma for helping generarting the models